-The following guide to psychology schools in Wyoming, which includes profiles of several psychology programs offered in Wyoming and online, is designed to make choosing a psychology program easier.
+The following guide to psychology schools in Wyoming, which includes profiles of psychology programs offered in Wyoming and online, is designed to make choosing a psychology program easier.
 Wyoming’s colleges and universities feature psychology programs in a variety of areas, including general psychology.
 A flexible alternative to a traditional degree is an online degree.
 Many universities offer undergraduate and graduate psychology programs that can be completed partially or entirely online.

-- Highest graduation rate: University of Wyoming 53%1
+- Highest graduation rate*: University of Wyoming 55%.1

-- Highest transfer-out rate: University of Wyoming 30%1
+- Highest transfer-out rate*: University of Wyoming 26%.1

-- Highest net price: University of Wyoming $11,2031
+- Net price*: University of Wyoming $13,155.1

-Psychology Undergraduate Programs in Wyoming
+Traditional Undergraduate Programs